Swapna Hair Enricher - Controls Hair Loss and Dandruff simultaneously: Helps Growth / Gain

 |Toilet Soaps - Quality Tampered|

-Note: This page is a chapter from my book, An ABC on haircare and much more.
-It may be kept in this site for some time to get feedback and comments.
-The details about the book content and presentation can be had from Book on Haircare.
-It is likely that the book may be published as an 'E book' in the near future
+Note: This page is a chapter in my book, An ABC on haircare and much more.
+The book details are in Book on Haircare.
+It is likely that the book may be published as an 'E book' in the near future.

 There is a new section titled 'an abc on haircare'.
 So there are some new pages and links.
 Some links to the old pages of Tips for the Top section will gradually go out.

 Toilet Soaps - Deliberate lowering of the Quality